java licensing

 • However, this free usage comes with specific conditions: the free period is time-limited.
 Oracle provides Java 17 updates for free only for a certain period (until September 2024).
 After that date, there will be no more free patches—if you want to continue receiving security updates for Java 17 from Oracle, you’ll need to purchase a subscription.

 • Older Java versions are not free: This NFTC free license only applies to Java 17 and later.
 Suppose you are using Oracle Java 8 or Java 11.
-In that case, those are not suddenly free – they still require a subscription for any commercial use, because Oracle did not retroactively apply the NFTC terms to older releases.
+In that case, those are not suddenly free – they still require a subscription for any commercial use because Oracle did not retroactively apply the NFTC terms to older releases.

 In essence, Oracle did make Java “free again” for the latest versions, but not forever.
 Think of it as Oracle giving out free use of the newest Java to encourage upgrades and goodwill, but with the expectation that businesses will either upgrade continuously or eventually start paying for support when the free period ends.

 For businesses, this means you can run the latest Oracle JDK (17, 19, 21, etc.) without a license cost during its initial support window.
-However, once that free window closes, you must either plan to upgrade regularly or budget for a subscription.

 Do you need an Oracle Java license?